 And all of this in terms of dignity and rights; reason and conscience; modern ethics and science; and especially in terms of psychology—for it is all couched in psychological terms describing the mechanisms of obligation.
 It says that human beings all have, by conscience, a duty to be what we are, modern, and thus to embody and enact the dignity and rights laid out for us first of all by nature, which is after all the mysterious origin of our bio-psycho-physical apparatus (see especially The Federalist Papers in this regard), and second of all by the whole line up of state constitutions, at the end of which we find the Universal Declaration and the UN Charter.

 These latter thus stand in the present at the leading edge of cultural artifacts and practices that are emerging from the deep historical transformation of European intellectual and political history of natural rights.

 As a side note, for an application of this same perspective on natural rights discourse to the US national social imaginary and its local instantiation in the redwood region, which I describe as the cultural engine of California’s redwood timber wars, see my Trouble in the Forest: California’s Redwood Timber Wards (University of Minnesota Press 2009—throughout, but especially the Introduction).

-You may be wondering what all of this has to do with ethnography and the politics of climate activism.
+What does all of this has to do with ethnography and the politics of climate activism?

 What I am describing here is the theoretical grounds and justification for the research John Foran and I are embarked upon in in 2010, when we began our collaboration on what I call the international climate wars.